 Farm Event!
 We celebrate Olio Nuovo with an open house and fundraiser in December.

-Come out to Bondolio the second Sunday in December.
+Come out to Bondolio the second and third Sundays in December.

 This is a free farm event and open to the public.
 No appointment or ticket needed.

 Each year we enjoy bypassing our filtration system to make a few gallons of special extra virgin oil.
 This is Bondolio Olio Nuovo.